johanngeustyn/BookBuddy/README.md

 ## Usage

 1. **Main Screen**: Presents three options: "Replacing books", "Identifying areas", and "Finding call numbers".
-Currently, only "Replacing books" is available.
 2. **Replacing Books**:
    - Generates 10 random call numbers upon selection.
 Use drag and drop to rearrange these numbers in ascending order.
    - Use the provided buttons to either shuffle the current list, generate a new list, or verify the order of your list.